 The writer behind the prizes

-Cabezón Cámara was born in Buenos Aires and built her reputation with earlier books including Slum Virgin and a novella later remade as a graphic novel.
+Cabezón Cámara was born on 4 November 1968 in San Isidro, in Buenos Aires Province, and built her reputation with earlier books including Slum Virgin and a novella later remade as a graphic novel.
 Her language is lush and inventive, and her subjects are often the poor and the overlooked.

 She is also a public figure beyond her fiction.
 She co-founded Ni una menos, meaning not one woman less, the mass feminist movement against gender violence that began in Argentina and spread across Latin America.